nus-cs2103-AY1920S2/duke/tutorials/javaFxTutorialPart1.md

 ## Writing your first program

 As customary, let’s start off with a simple “Hello World” program.
-Create a new `HelloWorld.java` class in the `duke.seedu` package.
+Create a new `Launcher.java` class in the `duke.seedu` package.
 Have the class extend `javafx.application.Application`.
 This requires you to override the `Application#start()` method and provide a concrete implementation.
 Notice that the method signature for `Application#start()` has a parameter `Stage`.
 This is the _primary stage_ that JavaFX provides.

 ```java
 import javafx.application.Application;